andreaevferrari/andreaevferrari.github.io/README.md

 -Use chiralisation techniques to describe geometrically spaces of conformal blocks of chiral CFTs.
 -Use chiralisation techniques to understand AdS/CFT holography at minimal string tension.
 -Understand more thoroughly the deep relationship between Berry phases and generalised cohomology.
+-Use higher geoemtry to understand generalised symmetries and their representations.

 </p>